CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Getting Started-day3.md

 ## Objectives

-- Configure Microsoft Defender for Identity
+- Deploy Microsoft Defender for Identity Sensor on Domain Controllers
+- Simulate and Detect Lateral Movement Attacks

-- Investigate Identity-Based Threats and User Timelines
+- Investigate Threats and User Timelines

-- Integrating Microsoft Defender for Cloud and Simulating Threat Detection Scenarios

-- Conduct attacks and Create Detections

-- Investigate and remediate Incidents in Microsoft Defender XDR
+- Integrate Defender for Identity with Microsoft 365 Defender Portal
+- Review and Run Advanced Hunting Queries for Identity Signals
+- Review and explore Sentinel workspace
+- Conduct attacks, Create Detections, Investigate an Incident
 - Threat Hunting using Notebooks with Microsoft Sentinel

-- Mitigate threats using Microsoft Defender for Cloud
+- Mitigate threats using Microsoft Defender
+- Command and Control Attack with DNS
+- Persistence Attack Detection
+- Investigate an incident

 ## Architecture Diagram